by Jews for Jesus | March 11 2011

 My uncles invited me to Brazil and I worked in a factory.
 A younger man who worked in the factory invited me to his church.
 That first night I watched a movie that moved my heart.
 I professed to believe that Jesus is my savior.
 It was May 15, 1955.
 He dated the Bible he gave me in Portuguese.
 In my house you will not see crosses, but you will see mezuzot on all doors.
 Everybody sees that it’s a Jewish home.
 But Jesus is our Messiah.

 From Survivor Stories: Finding Hope from an Unlikely Source, DVD, 60 min.
 (San Francisco: Purple Pomegranate Productions, 2004).
-Available at JPL Books.
+Available from our store.